citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

         $CLUSTER_NAME
     ```

-    Let us list all available templates in the region:
+    You can now list all available templates in the region:

     ```bash
     openstack coe cluster template list